 Degree Conferred Bachelor of Science (B.Sc.)
-Duration 1 Semesters Enrollment Winter-/Sommersemester Admission restriction kein N.C.
-Entry requirements University entrance qualification (e.g. Abitur) Application deadline Applicants with German secondary school leaving certificate (Abitur) an der OVGU winter semester: September 15 Applicants with German secondary school leaving certificate (Abitur) an der OVGU Applicants with international secondary school leaving certificate über uni-assist winter semester: July 15 Applicants with international secondary school leaving certificate über uni-assist summer semester: January 15 Language Deutsch
+Duration 7 Semesters Enrollment Winter and summer semester Admission restriction No restricted admission Entry requirements University entrance qualification (e.g. Abitur) Application deadline Applicants with German secondary school leaving certificate (Abitur) an der OVGU winter semester: 15 September Applicants with German secondary school leaving certificate (Abitur) an der OVGU summer semester: 15 March Applicants with international secondary school leaving certificate über uni-assist winter semester: 15 July Applicants with international secondary school leaving certificate über uni-assist summer semester: 15 January Language German

-Students must choose a minor subject during their degree and complete a total of six courses in this subject.
+Students must choose a minor subject during their degree and complete a total of three courses in this subject.
 Possible minor subjects include:

 - Economics (Minor – Econ)

 - Mechanical Engineering (Minor - Mech Eng)

 In addition, students may package together a minor subject from all of the courses offered at Otto von Guericke University and seek approval for it from the examination committee.

 Information Technology, worldwide networking and the advent of computer-based systems in all social, business and private areas offers great potential.
 Therefore, graduates are valued specialists with diverse profiles.

 Possible occupations are in the design and implementation of technical systems in the data processing industry.
 Examples include computer manufacturers, telecommunications companies, software houses, users of administration systems, technical industries, multimedia service providers and consulting firms.
 Project management and development of new software-based products.

 The Master’s degree opens up additional prospects - from research and development to business management.